-The terms of the Collaboration Agreement contain multiple deliverables, including licenses, research and development activities, participation on steering committees and manufacturing activities.
+The terms of the collaboration and license agreement contain multiple deliverables, including licenses, research and development activities, participation on steering committees and manufacturing activities.
 The Company evaluates the activities in its collaboration agreements to determine if the activities are consistent with a typical vendor-customer relationship, and if so, accounts for them in accordance with Accounting Standards Codification ("ASC") Topic 605-25, Revenue Recognition - Multiple Element Arrangements.
 If not, the Company evaluates other applicable guidance.